Ckrenzer/wordle-solver/README.md

 ### Processed

-This directory contains the term frequency, unweighted score, and weighted score for each word in the Wordle list of acceptable answers.
+This directory contains the term frequency and weighted proportion of words remaining (if you were to use that word as the opener, weighted on term frequency) for each word in the Wordle list of acceptable answers.
 This was the most computationally expensive portion of the project.
 To identify the best opening word, each color pattern had to be tried to see the number of remaining words.
-My Julia algorithm takes .3 seconds to calculate a score for one word.
+My Julia algorithm takes .3 seconds to calculate a score for one word when using the full word list.

-The score columns are average proportions of words remaining after choosing a particular word (the unweighted one being when all words are equally likely with the other being the weighted average of the proportion of remaining words--weighted on term frequency).
 To avoid having to explain the rules of golf, the 'score' you'll see in the app is just the inverse of the weighted score.

 # Thoughts
 I have *thoroughly* enjoyed using Julia.
-Using for loops and if statements without guilt sure feels nice!
+Using for loops without suspicion or guilt sure feels nice!
 The Julia code runs nearly twice as fast as R, using similar approaches to my subsetting algorithm in both languages.
 And that's with very little experience with Julia's ins-and-outs.

 My biggest difficulties with the language come from subsettting.
 R's subsetting operations are very concise, but I've found that many of the Julia functions are not quite as user-friendly or robust, meaning I had to write custom functions for several subsetting operations.
+I look forward to learning more about the language, it's syntax, and ways to apply it to solve everyday problems!

 # Next Steps